Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Introduction

 \section{Introduction}

-Genome-wide association studies (GWAS) have identified numerous genetic variants (single nucleotide polymorphisms, or SNPs) that are associated with complex diseases or traits (e.g.\ \citet{Manolioetal2008}, \citet{Hindorffetal}).
-However, because of their limited sample size such studies are effective only at identifying common variants, that is, for which the minor allele frequency (MAF) is not too small (e.g.\ MAF $\geq$ 5\% for sample size $\sim$ 2000).
-In addition, variants that have been identified through GWAS explain only small fractions of the genetic components of disease risks or variability in traits (\citet{ManolioandCollins}).
-There is now mounting evidence that rare variants (as represented by SNPs with small MAFs) may contribute significantly to phenotype variation but because they are rare, their discovery is more difficult (e.g.\ \citet{LiandLeal}; \citet{Bansaletal}; \citet{AsimitandZeggini}).
-Since large-scale studies involving huge numbers of individuals might not be a viable option due to cost, heterogeneity and other concerns, attention has focused on methods that combine information across multiple rare SNPs in a genomic region, based on data generated from the next generation sequencing (NGS) technology.
+Genome-wide association studies (GWAS) have identified numerous genetic variants (single nucleotide polymorphisms, or SNPs) that are associated with complex human traits [e.g., \citet{Manolioetal2008}, \citet {Hindorffetal}].
+However, because of their limited sample sizes, such studies are effective only at identifying common variants, that is, for which the minor allele frequency (MAF) is not too small (e.g., MAF $\geq$5\% for sample size $\sim$2000).
+In addition, variants that have been identified through GWAS explain only small fractions of the estimated trait heritabilities.
+There is now much interest in understanding the role of rare variants (as represented by SNPs with small MAFs), but because they are rare it is difficult to detect associations with specific traits [e.g., \citet {Bansaletal}; \citet{AsimitandZeggini}].
+Next generation sequencing (NGS) can produce detailed information on rare variants but studies involving large numbers of individuals are not yet practical due to cost, heterogeneity and other concerns.
+Attention has consequently focused on methods that combine information across multiple rare SNPs in a genomic region (see Section~\ref{sec6} for discussion on the practical choice of a genomic region and SNPs within the region for analysis and its impact on the statistical inference).
 This area is the focus of our article.

-Papers that propose pooled association testing strategies based on the combination of information across multiple SNPs include \citet{MorgenthalerandThilly}, \citet{LiandLeal}, \citet{MadsenandBrowning}, \citet{Bansaletal}, \citet{HanandPan}, \citet{Hoffmannetal}, \citet{MorrisandZeggini}, \citet{Priceetal}, \citet{YiandZhi}, \citet{Nealeetal},\citet{Wuetal} and \citet{Leeetal}.
-This previous work provided various solutions but insight into settings when a method will perform well, indifferently or poorly is still limited.
-Recently, \citet{LinandTang} have given a theoretical and empirical evaluation of the methods in the preceding papers, and have proposed a new test statistic based on the maximum absolute value across a set of statistics. \citet{Leeetal} have also compared previous tests and give a new family which they term SKAT-O, for ``sequence kernel association test - optimal". \citet{BasuandPan} have conducted an extensive empirical evaluation study of these methods in the context of case-control studies.
+Our purpose is to review methods of testing for association between rare variants and a trait, unify the different methods, and give some new results.